A Complete Unknown: Critical response

 Timothée Chalamet, Edward Norton, and Monica Barbaro garnered critical acclaim for their performances and earned Academy Award nominations for Best Actor, and Best Supporting Actor and Actress.

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 59 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it a 93% overall positive score, with 76% saying they would "definitely recommend" it.

-In a review for RogerEbert.com, Brian Tallerico awarded the film 3-1/2 out of 4 stars.
+In a review for RogerEbert.com, Brian Tallerico awarded the film 3½ out of 4 stars.
 He praised the "solid performances, unshowy direction, and organic editing".
 Peter Bradshaw of The Guardian praised the performances and gave the film five out of five, calling Chalamet "hypnotic".
 Writing for The Wall Street Journal, Kyle Smith also applauded Chalamet's ability to capture different facets of Dylan's personality, including his "supercilious air" and his creative genius.
-Smith especially liked the duet of the song "It Ain't Me Babe" between Monica Barbaro (as Joan Baez) and Chalamet, describing it "as spectacular".
-Filmmakers Oliver Stone, William Goldenberg, and Paul Schrader praised the film.
+Smith especially liked the duet of the song "It Ain't Me Babe" between Barbaro and Chalamet, describing it "as spectacular".
+Filmmakers William Goldenberg, Paul Schrader, and Oliver Stone praised the film.

 John Nugent of Empire gave the film three out of five stars; he praised the performances, but felt the film "plays it safe" and "struggles to find something fresh to say".
-Richard Brody of The New Yorker felt it was a hollow representation of Dylan's career, writing: "The movie offers answers that range from empty to artificial, leaving out the practicalities and manipulating dates and names in order to center the drama on a small number of personalities."
-In The Forward, Seth Rogovoy criticized the film as a "conventional Hollywood biopic", that offers "a superficial, simplified gloss on this remarkable story".
-He criticized the historical inaccuracy and contrasting the approach with documentary films such as Dont Look Back (1967).
+Richard Brody of The New Yorker felt it was a hollow representation of Dylan's career, writing, "The movie offers answers that range from empty to artificial, leaving out the practicalities and manipulating dates and names in order to center the drama on a small number of personalities."
+In The Forward, Seth Rogovoy criticized the film as a "conventional Hollywood biopic" that offers "a superficial, simplified gloss on this remarkable story".
+He also criticized the historical inaccuracy and contrasted the approach with documentary films, such as Dont Look Back (1967).
 A Complete Unknown was named one of the top 10 films of 2024 by the American Film Institute.